-If the ${\tt setup}\xspace$ tool does not run properly, some of the most common reasons include the following:
+If the setup tool does not run properly, some of the most common reasons include the following:

-A Java Environment Is Not Available - The Metrics Engine requires that Java be installed on the system prior to running the setup tool.
+A Java Environment Is Not Available - The server requires that Java be installed on the system prior to running the setup tool.

-If there are multiple instances of Java on the server, run the setup tool with an explicitlydefined value for the JAVA_HOME environment variable that specifies the path to the Java installation.
+If there are multiple instances of Java on the server, run the \mathtt{setup} tool with an explicitly-defined value for the JAVA_HOME environment variable that specifies the path to the Java installation.
 For example:

+'''

-env JAVA_HOME=/ds/java ./setup
+env JAVA HOME=/ds/java ./setup

+'''